Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: A New Frugal Splitting Operator With Minimal Lifting

 \section{A New Frugal Splitting Operator With Minimal Lifting}

-We will now derive a new frugal splitting operator with minimal lifting.
-The approach we will take is the same as the one outlined in \cref{prop:kernel2split}, i.e., we will select a primal index $p$, a kernel $M$ and matrices $H$ and $K$ and form a representation as $(p,M,MK,HMK,HM)$.
+In this section, we derive a new frugal splitting operator with minimal lifting.
+The approach we take is the one outlined in \cref{prop:kernel2split}, i.e., we will select a primal index $p$, a kernel $M$, matrices $H$ and $K$, and form a representation as $(p,M,MK,HMK,HM)$.
 As long as the matrices satisfy \cref{prop:kernel2split}, the resulting generalized primal-dual resolvent is a frugal splitting operator with lifting equal to the rank of the kernel.
 Therefore, if we choose a kernel with minimal rank, the resulting frugal splitting operator will have minimal lifting.